 - First Steps: For Families of Those Recently Diagnosed with Alzheimer's disease outlines steps family members can take to prepare for the Alzheimer’s journey ahead.

-- Ways to Help: Assisting People Living With Alzheimer's disease gives suggestions for helping people diagnosed with Alzheimer’s disease and their partners in care.
+- Ways to help gives suggestions for helping people diagnosed with Alzheimer’s disease and their partners in care.

-- Join us for our Caregiver Retreat event for family caregivers.
+- Join us for our Caregiver Retreat/Refill and education events for family caregivers.

 The are many ways to get the support you need, whether you are a person living with dementia or a partner in care.
 Click here for a list of active support groups.

 The booklet Memory problems? was created by people with dementia for people with dementia.
 It was produced and is generously shared by the Early Stage Support Groups in the North/Central Okanagan Region of the Alzheimer Society of B.C.